ImperialCollegeLondon/rojak/joss/paper.md

 Similarly, \autoref{fig:edr} demonstrates the application of `rojak` for operational turbulence forecasting.
 By employing the methodology described in @sharmanPredictionEnergyDissipation2017, `rojak` is able to convert three-dimensional frontogenesis and turbulence index 1 diagnostics into EDR.
-\autoref{fig:edr} shows the 6-hour turbulence forecast on the 1st of December 2024 at 00:00 GMT which can be used for flight trajectory planning to avoid turbulent regions.
+\autoref{fig:edr} shows the 6-hour turbulence forecast on the 1st of December 2024 at 00:00 GMT, which can be used for flight trajectory planning to avoid turbulent regions.
 The full range of features, including the details and references, are contained within the documentation of `rojak`.

 In the context of operational forecasting [e.g. methods detailed in @gillObjectiveVerificationWorld2014; @sharmanIntegratedApproachMid2006; and @pearsonPredictionEnergyDissipation2017], the comparison of turbulence diagnostics computed from meteorological data against observational data is a fundamental component.
 The statistical nature of using an ensemble of turbulence diagnostics which has an optimal balance of a low false positive and false negative rate mandates it.